10869. Building construction

 The minimum of the function f(x) is achieved at x = 3, while f(3) = 110.

-Each building has a height h and the cost cost of adding/removing a floor.
-Information about buildings is stored in array b.
+Each building has a height h and the cost cost of adding or removing a floor.
+The information about all buildings is stored in the array b.

 #define MAX 100001